 • Does the troop have a written plan/calendar for the entire year?

 Yes (prepared each June).

 Yes.
-The Scoutmaster, all Assistant Scoutmasters, all Merit Badge Counselors, and the entire Troop Committee maintain complete BSA Training certifications.
+The Scoutmaster, all Assistant Scoutmasters, all Merit Badge Counselors, and the entire Troop Committee maintain appropriate BSA Training certifications including Youth Protection Training.

 At their own pace.
-The Boy Scout of America’s general timeframe for rank advancement is First Class in 1 year+, Star in a year+, Life in a year+, Eagle in 1-2 years.
+The BSA’s general timeframe for rank advancement is First Class in 1 year+, Star in a year+, Life in a year+, Eagle in 1-2 years.
 Each boy’s advancement greatly depends on his participation in summer camp, weekend outings, and weekly meetings in addition to taking his own initiative to advance.